reheat bread

 Freezing and later reheating bread is a great way to save yourself time going to the bakery every day.
 Also, you can always have a few loaves of frozen bread in case you suddenly need it.

 The procedure is extremely simple.
 While the bread is still fresh, wrap it in foil, and store it in the freezer.
-Later, you just need to thaw the bread and reheat it in the oven.
+Later, you just need to thaw the bread and reheat it.
 You will hardly notice a difference compared to freshly baked bread.

 Up Next: The Best Way To Reheat A Burger